Educators Worry Revamped GED Will Be Too Pricey

-DIANE ORSON, BYLINE: When Toni Walker is not in Hartford serving as a Connecticut state representative, you usually find her here at New Haven Adult Education, where she's an assistant principal.
+When Toni Walker is not in Hartford, Conn., serving as a state representative, she can usually be found at the New Haven Adult and Continuing Education Center.

-ORSON: Every decade or so, the test is updated.
-Last year, the GED Testing Service — part of the non-profit American Council on Education — announced that in order to generate the money needed to revamp the test, it was merging with the for-profit company Pearson, one of the largest educational testing companies in the world.
+Last year, the GED Testing Service — part of the nonprofit American Council on Education — announced that it was merging with Pearson, a for-profit British company, and one of the largest educational testing companies in the world.

-ORSON: In Connecticut, it costs $13 to take the GED.
-The actual price of the exam is closer to $60, but the state subsidizes the rest.
-The new test will jump to $120 dollars.
-And though Connecticut may pay the difference for awhile, State Rep Toni Walker says that probably won't last.
-She's worried that the higher cost will hurt the low-income people the test is supposed to help.
+In Connecticut, it currently costs $13 to take the GED.
+The actual price of the exam is closer to $60, but the state subsidizes the balance.
+The price of the new test, however, will jump to $120.
+And though Connecticut may pick up the difference for a while, state Rep. Walker says that probably won't last.
+As a result, she's worried the higher cost will hurt the low-income people the test is supposed to help.

-ORSON: New Haven Adult Education is also a GED testing site and has begun to ramp up its computer capabilities to prepare for the online exam.
-But Walker says the change presents another hurdle to students here.
-Fewer than 20 percent of them have computers at home.
+The New Haven Adult and Continuing Education Center has begun to ramp up its computer capabilities to prepare for the online exam.
+But Walker says the change presents another hurdle to students here: Fewer than 20 percent of them have computers at home.